 The Man Who Fell to Earth

-Mindmeld between star and script and director.
+Mindmeld between star, script, director, and moment.
 Top 10.
-The daylight seems especially bright in it.
+The daylight is especially bright in it.

 Tinker, Tailor, Soldier, Spy (BBC version)

 Every character is found to the smallest detail.

 The 39 Steps

 JD Salinger watched this 400 times.
 Frank Bascombe's life unraveled to it.
 I’m catching up.